amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 }
 ```

-*Snippet 30 - You assign to values to the flags property.
-Qt.FramelessWindowHint makes it frameless and the Qt.Window draws an icon for it on the Operating System's Taskbar.
-Other than that its just like a splashscreen.*
+*Snippet 30 - We assign to values to the `flags` property. `Qt.FramelessWindowHint` makes it frameless and the `Qt.Window` draws an icon for it on the Operating System's Taskbar.
+Other than that it would have been just like a splashscreen.*

 You should see now see that the window is now frameless.